 These large works showcase the artist’s work over a fifty year period.

 Norman Bluhm’s work is quite dramatic

 Your journey starts here:

 Welcome to the Newark Museum.
 Our unique approach to exhibiting our extraordinary art and science collections provides unforgettable experiences for people of all ages.
 It is a place where people of different generations, cultures and communications encounter a robust science collection and world-class act including the arts of Africa, ancient arts, arts of Asia, decorative arts and American art.

 Take an inspirational journey through our many galleries.
 Marvel at shooting stars in our popular planetarium.
 Travel to another era in the Victorian Ballantine House, a National Historic Landmark.
 Pause at a Tibetan Buddhist altar consecrated by His Holiness, the 14th Dalai Lama.
-Stroll through our beautiful sculpture garden, visit our Museum Shops and enjoy delicious light fare or snacks at our Cafe.
+Stroll through our beautiful sculpture garden, visit our Museum Shops and enjoy delicious light fare or snacks at our Cafe (will be reopening soon).

 Come visit us.
 You’ll wonder why you waited.